Save some money (and the planet) with second-hand shopping at these awesome stores...

 We’ve talked about buying second-hand clothes, but what about selling yours?
 Enter Refash.
 It’s an exclusive online marketplace for women to buy and sell “like new” fashion.
 Just list the items you’d like to give away and get your deal on!
 Alternatively, you can also shop for used and brand new items here, too.

 Where: Multiple locations including Orchard Gateway, West Coast Plaza, City Plaza and more.

 Guilt-free shopping has never been easier thanks to the Fashion Pulpit.
 It’s a place where fashionistas can swap from the best selection of pre-loved fashion pieces with all the clothes you’ve stored at the back of your closet.
 Also, it’s an easy-peasy way to refresh your wardrobe and care for the planet at the same time.
 Talk about a win-win situation for everyone!

-Available on the web (for sneaky lunch break shopping) and as a app for effortless bargaining (though the handy app may have you spiralling into addiction: don’t say we didn’t warn you!), Carousell hosts local-based listings of everything from the latest women’s fashion and designer goods to lightly used furniture.
+Available on the web (for sneaky lunch break shopping) and as a handy app for effortless bargaining (it may have you spiralling into addiction: don’t say we didn’t warn you!), Carousell hosts local-based listings of everything.
+Think women’s fashion and designer goods, to lightly used furniture too.
 Once you’ve got your eyes on the prize, chat to negotiate, or quickly make an offer with the seller’s asking price.
 From there, shipping or meet-ups can be easily arranged.
 Payment is made through bank transfers or payment upon meet-up.

 An online local classifieds store, Gumtree is completely free for you to register and use.
 The store’s got heaps of stuff for sale, including mountain bikes, sofa beds and beauty products.
 Contact the seller directly through an email address provided on the listing or through the site’s direct messaging tool.
 You can even create listings to sell your own secondhand goods.